sil-car/ocr/Testing.md

 A summary showing the results of three particular models is given below.
 The models are:
 1. The original Latin model produced by Tesseract.
-1. The best "fine-tuning" model I could come up with using Tesseract training.
+1. The best "fine tuning" model I could come up with using Tesseract training.
 1. The best "replace layer" model I could produce.

-***Fine-tuning*** involves giving additional training data to an existing model.
+***Fine tuning*** involves giving additional training data to an existing model.
 ***Replacing a layer*** involves also rebuilding part of an existing model to make it better fit the new data, at the cost of additional computational effort and time.

 ## Character Error Rates (CER)